aaronicsubstances/code-augmentor-python/README.md

 Instances of `ProcessCodeTask` have the following properties:

    * `inputFile` - path to the code generation request.
-Must be the prep file result of running the *code_aug_prepare* Ant task.
+Must be the aug code file result of running the *code_aug_prepare* Ant task.
    * `outputFile` - path for writing out code generation response.
 Will be used as the gen code file input to the *code_aug_complete* Ant task.
    * `verbose` - boolean property which can be used with default verbose logging mechansim to disable printing of verbose mesages to standard output.
    * `allErrors` - array which contains any errors encountered during execution.